ON PORTRAITURE. Theory, practice and fiction. From Francisco de Holanda to Susan Sontag

 - formal and methodological clarity in writing (0-5 points).

-ACCORDING TO THE NEW GENERAL DATA PROTECTION REGULATION IT IS MANDATORY THAT THE AUTHORS COMPLETE THIS FORM
+ACCORDING TO THE NEW GENERAL DATA PROTECTION REGULATION IT IS MANDATORY THAT THE AUTHORS COMPLETE THIS CONSENT FORM that covers all the situations related to video and audio recording, photography, text publishing and data storage.
+There is no need to fill out any other forms.

 Maximum 5000 words – all-inclusive (titles, author(s), abstracts, texts, figure captions, footnotes and bibliographic references)